 Want to help Cornucopia Project further its mission and bring more hands-on nutrition education to the Granite State?
 Here are some ways to get involved:

 Donate to their Year End Appeal.
 This helps them show how much impact they can deliver in 2023.
+They are also fundraising for a new well through NH Gives.

 Volunteer!
 If you’re local to the Monadnock region, they can organize group or individual volunteer projects for you.